Capron Park Zoo: Education

 The education department for children opened in 1991, a year after the renovated zoo opened.
 The education department promotes environmental education, and teaches children about the interaction between animals, and how the zoo works.

-The Capron Park Zoo keepers are also very helpful in assisting.
-They will answer any questions you may have.

 Exhibits

 Exhibits include North and South American, Asian, African, and Australian animals such as agouti, emu, green tree python, kangaroo, lemur, white lion, meerkats, sloth bear, and Amur leopard.

 The zoo includes a nocturnal building, where day and night are reversed so that visitors can see the nocturnal animals, and an indoor rainforest exhibit with porcupine, fruit bats, a two-toed sloth, and many birds.